Rhinostone/gina/README.md

 #### Setting your application starting environment on runtime
 > This method does not memorize the selected environment as the default one for your application

-You can have multiple environments for your project and decide to pick one as the starting env by using `--env=your_env` every time you have to run a bundle.
+You can have multiple environments for your project and decide to pick one as the starting env by using `--env=<your_env>` every time you have to run a bundle.

 ```tty
 gina bundle:start frontend @myproject --env=prod